bigboomdesign/big-boom-directory/readme.txt

 = 2.1.0 =

-* Flush rewrite rules whenever a new slug is saved for a post type or taxonomy
+* Flush rewrite rules whenever a slug is added/deleted/updated for a post type or taxonomy
 * Added `bbd_the_excerpt` filter for archive views instead of using `bbd_the_content`
 * Bug fix for search widget in WP Theme Customizer
 * Make 'right' the default image alignment image fields